 Dosi and Norma face endless challenges to keep crops organic.
 They must rotate crops often to break pest cycles, use more labor to control weeds, and wait for a freeze to make plants’ leaves fall.
 Dosi is last to use the local cotton gin.
 It must be cleaned before processing organic cotton, and the first batch still becomes “inorganic” with residual chemicals.

-Norma explains sadly that the most time consuming challenge is in New Mexico’s capitol fighting crippling legislation.
+Norma explains sadly that the most time-consuming challenge is in New Mexico’s capital fighting crippling legislation.
 Yet they persevere toward a future where their kids can still farm the land they love.

 You see their success as Dosi proudly displays a Patagonia shirt and colorful Japanese handkerchiefs made with their cotton.